TheHashiramaSenju/DAG-Livestocx/README.md

 ### 👥 The Team

-**Built by passionate blockchain developers during BlockDAG Hackathon 2025**
+**Built by passionate BlockDAG developers specializing in BlockDAG technology during BlockDAG Hackathon 2025**

-* **Mukesh T** - Front-end integrations and Contracts
+* **Mukesh T** - Front-end integrations, Smart contracts and Advanced wallet configurations
-* **Vignesh K** - Research and analysis of Blockchain Networks
+* **Vignesh K** - Research and analysis of BlockDAG and BlockDAG Networks
 * **Pravin** - Bug fixes and code review for crucial areas
 * **Darshan Venkataramanan** - Smart contract Integrations with Front end and wallet management
-* **Pooja Sri** - Distributed systems and Blockchain expert (SME)
+* **Pooja Sri** - Distributed systems and BlockDAG expert (SME)

 #### What We Did As A Team

 As a cohesive unit, we tackled this project from all angles.
-Our collective efforts involved in-depth research of blockchain networks, architecting and developing secure smart contracts, and building a responsive, user-friendly front-end.
+Our collective efforts involved in-depth research of BlockDAG networks, architecting and developing secure smart contracts, and building a responsive, user-friendly front-end.
 We integrated all components seamlessly, managed wallet connections, and rigorously tested for bugs to deliver a polished, end-to-end platform.
 Every line of code and design choice was a product of our collaborative synergy during the BlockDAG Hackathon 2025.

 ***